CopernicaMarketingSoftware/Documentation/Mailerq/4.0/introduction.md

 localhost.
 If you run RabbitMQ on a separate server, you will need to set your own username and password, or configure the RabbitMQ server to allow `guest/guest` logins from remote hosts (see [RabbitMQ's Access Control Configuration](https://www.rabbitmq.com/access-control.html "RabbitMQ's Access Control Configuration")).

+The `vhost` field is, by default, empty.
+If you created a specific RabbitMQ vhost environment, you can set this.

 These basic settings enable MailerQ to connect to RabbitMQ.
 A complete list of all configurable options on how MailerQ interacts with RabbitMQ can be found